01mf02/jq-lang-spec/icfp.typ

 This approach is also mostly compatible with the original jq behaviour, yet it is unavoidable that it diverges in some corner cases.

+Finally, we presented our implementation `jaq` of the new semantics and showed that its performance is best-in-class for jq implementations.
+Furthermore, we showed that indeed, the new update semantics yield particularly large speed-ups, compared to other operations.

 We hope that our work is useful in several ways:
 For users of the jq programming language, it provides a succinct reference that precisely documents the language.